Event proposals. Two words guaranteed to make senior event planners, and anyone with a responsibility for business development, to groan.

 PDF creation and editing tools can cost a few hundred dollars to purchase outright.
 Cloud-based solutions range in price depending on how many licenses you need and the number of options you want in your “toolbox.”
 With these programs, you’re free to incorporate fonts, photos and other elements you already have on hand to create a high-quality finished product.
 However, unless you’re pretty adept at creating layouts, you could wind up wasting time on small details professional designers could handle without a problem.

 Most people are familiar with Microsoft Word and PowerPoint, and both tools have a very small learning curve.
-Free event proposal templates are available online and can, in theory, be used to drive event sales.
+Free event proposal templates are available online and can, in theory, be used to drive event sales if you find an event proposal sample doc you like.
 Customizing these templates is a quick process, but creating a layout suitable for a proposal can be a challenge.
-Formatting text and positioning elements is tricky, and many eventprofs waste hours of valuable time trying to make everything look “just right.”
+Formatting text and positioning elements is tricky, and many eventprofs waste hours of valuable time trying to make everything on their event proposal sample look “just right.”

 As with PDF creators, your final formatting options are limited.
 The settings on your client’s computer could make a standard document or PowerPoint file look wrong, so a PDF is usually the best choice despite its limited flexibility and “flat” appearance.